sghall/react-compound-slider/docs/src/pages/getting-started/Tutorial/section3.md

 Better, but still not too impressive.
-Let's add a blue track on the left hand side and make it clickeable.
+Let's add a dark blue track on the left hand side and make it clickable.

 ## Tracks